We use cookies to capture data to enhance your experience on our website.

 Tags: Health Standard of living Future security

-“Keeping health insurance affordable is a priority for Australian Unity.” —Rebecca Windsor, CEO Insurances, Australian Unity.
+“Keeping health insurance affordable is a priority for Australian Unity.” —Rebecca Harwood, CEO Insurances, Australian Unity.

 Key points

-• Private health fund premiums will change from April 1, 2024, as part of the annual review by the Department of Health and Aged Care.
+• Private health fund premiums will change from April 1, 2025, as part of the annual review by the Department of Health.

 • Australian Unity remains committed to keeping premiums as low as possible, and while increases are never welcomed, they are necessary to keep pace with the rising cost of healthcare and treatment.

 • Talk to Australian Unity if you want to find ways of reducing the impact of the rate review.
-This include conducting a Health Cover Check, or locking in the 2023 rates for up to 12 months by paying in full by March 31.
+This include conducting a Right Cover Check, or locking in the 2024 rates by paying a full year in advance by March 31.

 Sadly, it’s a fact of life that prices rise every year, and it’s no different with health insurance.
 Australian Unity remains committed to keeping premiums as low as possible, and while increases are never welcomed, they are necessary to keep pace with the rising cost of healthcare and treatment.